Humanity is stepping down from the gambling table.

 Three weeks before the release of GPT - 5.3 Codex, Dario Amodei, the CEO of Anthropic, published a 19,000 - word article titled The Adolescence of AI.

 Amodei said in the article that AI is writing most of the code for Anthropic.
-The feedback loop between the current - generation AI and the next - generation AI is "gathering steam month by month".
+The feedback loop between the current generation of AI and the next generation is "gathering steam month by month."

 Then, he said a sentence that shocked the entire Silicon Valley:

-"We may be only 1 to 2 years away from the node where the current - generation AI autonomously builds the next - generation AI."
+"We may be only 1 to 2 years away from the point where the current generation of AI autonomously builds the next generation of AI."

-This is what the CEO of Anthropic, a person widely recognized in the industry as the most concerned about AI safety, said in a well - thought - out long article.
-He is not spreading anxiety; he is describing the facts as the most core participant in this field.
+This is said by the CEO of Anthropic, a person widely recognized in the industry as the most concerned about AI safety, in a well - thought - out long article.
+He is not spreading anxiety; he is describing the facts he sees as a core participant in this field.

 The subtext of this sentence is: Recursive self - improvement is already happening, and now we need to figure out how to control it.